My working theory on consciousness is fairly simple considering how complex the central nervous system is.

 The temporal pole and forebrain are bi-directionally connected, (need state) in the forebrain to (current sensed state) in the temporal lobe.

 As the forebrain is bouncing through the interaction between need/solution space and sense space (see below) this is unwrapped in the planning parts and after one or two stages of processing arrives at the area symbolically superior to Broca’s area.
+This is the motion planning part that animates the speech production areas.

 Let me expand on this as it is a key concept: At several points, there are connecting loops from the forebrain to points in the sensory stream.